What is the optimum group vehicle size?

 - Less frequent service forces people to bunch their travel together with others, allowing the advantages above.

-- Fewer stops also forces people to bunch together, to live near transit and to walk more.
+- Fewer stations also forces people to bunch together, to live near transit and to walk more.

 Here are some of the advantages of more, smaller vehicles